 \subsection{The missing topic: Using AI to understand humans}

-Despite the surge of research with AI agents, and a flood of research-free perspective and opinion papers pointing out the possibilities~\cite{christakis_et_al,evans,bail}, studies focusing on humans \textit{per se} are bewilderingly rare.
-The majority of AI studies coming out today can, at best, be seen as pilot studies for future investigations of actual social behavior.
+Despite the surge in research on AI agents and a flood of research-free perspective and opinion papers pointing out the possibilities~\cite{christakis_et_al,evans,bail}, studies focusing on humans \textit{per se} are bewilderingly rare.
+The majority of AI studies published today can, at best, be seen as pilot studies (or ``robustness audits''~\cite{robustness_audit}) for future investigations into actual social behavior.
 Even agentic-AI papers whose stated motivation is to understand humans---like Argyle \textit{et al.}~\cite{argyle}, who use experiments with AI agents to validate theories about political persuasions---make the relative performance of various AI setups a take-home message.
-This is especially surprising given that interpreting human behavior, emotions, etc., to provide machines with an actionable input is a mature topic within HCI~\cite{pantic2006human}.
+This is especially surprising given that interpreting human behavior, emotions, etc., to provide machines with actionable input is a mature topic in HCI~\cite{pantic2006human}.
 Perhaps this fruit is just not as low-hanging as the other ones listed above and is simply biding its time to be picked.